EverLand1/9300-8i_IT-Mode/README.md

 - sas3flash.efi      :      Flashing tool

 Note: Other tutorials aimed at flashing different controllers may use sas2flash.efi instead.
 The 9300 does not work with sas2flash.efi and requires sas3flash.efi.
-- sas93008i.bin      :      IT Mode Firmware
+- SAS9300_8i_IT.bin  :      IT Mode Firmware

-Note: This file was named "SAS9300_8i_IT.bin" in the linked tutorial.
-However, my system did not allow me to use the shift or underscore keys while in the UEFI shell, so I renamed it.
-This will not effect the file in any way.
+Note: Sometimes there can be trouble with using the "_" and "Shift" keys while in the UEFI shell.
+If any problems occur, change the name of this file to something without those characters and retry.
+Just make sure to change your commands accordingly.

 - mptsas3.rom        :      Legacy BIOS OROM
 - mpt3x64.rom        :      UEFI BIOS OROM